How to Write the Penn State Supplemental Essays 2025-2026

 Speaking of questions that you’ll likely get in job interviews, this is another classic.
 This prompt, which falls under the Overcoming Challenges archetype, will get you reflecting on any experience, both in and out of the classroom, where you had some sort of shortcoming, and how you applied that knowledge to future endeavors.

-Admissions readers know that in a program like this one, you’re bound to fail at one point or another – they just want to see that you know how to grow from your mistakes.
+Admissions readers know that in a program like this one, you’re bound to fail at one point or another—they just want to see that you know how to grow from your mistakes.
 There are a plethora of examples you could probably choose from, but the best one will be the most personal to you.

 Keep in mind that your topic doesn’t need to be medicine-related.
 The point of this prompt is simply to see how you pick yourself up after a failure.
 You don’t even need to have succeeded in the end; what’s important is that you show what you learned.

-Roughly 50% of the essay should describe the process of overcoming the challenge.
+Roughly half of the essay should describe the process of overcoming the challenge.
 In this portion of the essay, you should lay out the basics of the challenge, discuss the steps you took to overcome it, and any final accomplishment that illustrates what you’ve overcome.

 BS/MD Applicants, Prompt 5